FlavScents AInsights Entry for Cedryl Acetate (CAS: 77-54-3)

 5. Use in Fragrances

-Cedryl acetate is a staple in the fragrance industry, particularly within the woody and oriental fragrance families.
-It serves as a base note, providing longevity and depth to perfumes and personal care products.
-Typical concentration ranges in fragrance formulations are from 0.5% to 5%, depending on the desired intensity and product type.
-Its low volatility ensures a lasting presence, contributing to the fragrance's overall structure and persistence.
+Cedryl acetate is a staple in the fragrance industry, commonly used in woody, oriental, and chypre fragrance families.
+It serves as a base note, providing longevity and a rich, warm character to perfumes.
+Typical concentration ranges in fragrance formulations vary from 0.1% to 5%, depending on the desired effect and product type.
+Its moderate volatility allows it to contribute to the middle and base notes of a fragrance composition.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts